ramesh-jambulingam/azure-dbt-snowflake/README.md

 az account set --subscription <subscription-id>
 ```

-### 2. Setup Terraform State Backend
+### 2. Terraform State Backend

-To set Infrastructure through Terraform, must execute code in the baseline folder to deploy Resource groups, Azure Key Vault and Azure container Registry.
+To set Infrastructure through Terraform, must execute code in the *baseline* folder to deploy Resource groups, Azure Key Vault and Azure container Registry.
 Terraform stores its state in an Azure Storage Account.
-Hence must have a storgae account for Terraform init to succeed.
+Hence must have a storgae account for *terraform init* to succeed.
 If the storage account does not exist, create it manually or automate the creation.

 ### 3. Initialize and Apply Terraform Configuration (Baseline)
-Terraform stores its state in an Azure Storage Account.
 If the storage account does not exist, you need to create it manually or automate the creation.

-#### 3.1 (OPTION 1 - Manual Creation of Storage Account and Container)
+#### 3.1 (OPTION 1) - Manual Creation of Storage Account and Container
 Create Storage Account and Container either Azure CLI script or Azure Portal
 ```sh
 az group create --name az-uks-syn-pract-cloud-baseline-rg01-pro --location uksouth